 This is a list of courses with the subject code SRM.
 For more information, see Health and Human Physiology (College of Liberal Arts and Sciences) in the Catalog.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, readings, visits to research facilities).

 SRM:1046 Health for Happiness 3 s.h.

 Recent research has discovered fundamental elements and mechanisms of human happiness and well-being; students review these discoveries in the fields of positive psychology, positive neurobiology, system theory, economics of happiness, and history; practical learning experiences that apply these findings to everyday student life; hands-on ways to improve both subjective well-being and individual character strengths and virtues.

 Basic philosophical, historical, scientific foundations and developments; function, settings of organized recreation.

 Integration of the ideal of a liberal education with worthy, meaningful use of free time in contemporary society; classic writings in the humanities.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.